NorthcoteHS/11COM/1_dataAndGraphicSolutions/3_advanced/1_graphicTypes.md

 - give its name (e.g. Pie Chart)
 - provide an example from the Internet
-- identify what type of data it can visualise (Nominal, Ordinal, Interval, or Ratio - check Extended 2 if you don't know these!)
+- identify what type of data it can visualise (quantitative or qualitative)
 - briefly describe how it represents data

 | To submit |